Where to start

 If the goblet is intended for use, step 1 is to mark the piece of wood and the chuck to allow realignment, then remove the wood from the chuck.
 The wood will need to be sealed to prevent liquid soaking in.
 I opt for the traditional approach and use beeswax.
 Flakes are shaved from a stick of beeswax into the goblet cup.

-For more reliable waterproofing, there are proprietary finishes available for use
+For more reliable waterproofing, there are proprietary finishes available for use, such as Rustins two part plastic finish or Chestnut melamine lacquer.

 Next – Shaping the cup